Mirkes/SupervisedPCA/README.md

 # SupervisedPCA
 Classification supervised PCA inspired by Yehuda Koren and Liran Carmel and essentially developed by E.M.
-Mirkes, A.N.
+Mirkes, S.V.
+Stasenko, A.N.
 Gorban and A. Yu.
 Zinoviev.

 Yehuda Koren and Liran Carmel introduced supervised PCA for classification problem in their paper